7 Best Substitutes for Agave Nectar

 Coconut nectar is often used as a natural sweetener in recipes for desserts, drinks, and sauces.
 It can also be used to make candy, chocolate, and other sweet treats.

 In addition to its sweetness, coconut nectar also has several health benefits.
 It is a good source of vitamins and minerals, including iron, potassium, and magnesium.
+It’s a very popular sweetener and a great substitute for agave.

 To substitute one tablespoon of agave nectar, use one tablespoon of coconut nectar.